Skip navigation

 Is there a newcomer welcome centre in Halton?

 Available through the Halton District School Board, The Welcome Centre (external link) supports new/returning families to Halton Region and offers services, including: registration, assessment and settlement support.
 Fee-paying students and their families are supported through the International Students Program.
-Several other local services and supports are available to Ukrainian newcomers—to learn more, visit our Local community resources and other supports and supports for Ukrainian newcomers.
+Several other local services and supports are available to Ukrainian newcomers—to learn more, review the other sections on this page.

 What housing services does Halton Region offer to newcomers?